apache/mxnet/docs/install/build_from_source.md

 **NOTE:** When certain set of build flags are set, MXNet archive increases to more than 4 GB.
 Since MXNet uses archive internally archive runs into a bug ("File Truncated": [bugreport](https://sourceware.org/bugzilla/show_bug.cgi?id=14625)) for archives greater than 4 GB.
 Please use ar version 2.27 or greater to overcome this bug.
 Please see https://github.com/apache/incubator-mxnet/issues/15084 for more details.

 You can specify different cmake compiler configurations with the option `CMAKE_BUILD_TYPE`.
 In most cases you should set this to option to `Release` for a smaller and faster binary compared to `Debug`.
 Alternatively, if you are interested in building the smallest binary you can set the option to `MinSizeRel`.
-In the case you are developing MXNet you might choose `Debug` instead.
+In the case you are developing MXNet you might choose `Debug` or `RelWithDebInfo` instead.

 <hr>